Tips and Hints

 Always, always proof read your application before sending it.
 Incorrect information wastes time and is easily avoidable.

 At the very least, ensure you have done the bare minimum for your application.
-To send in information over and above what is requested is fine (as long as it does not equate to War and Peace).
+To send in information over and above what is requested is fine.
 But to fail to meet even the minimum requirements is the quickest way to ensuring an unsuccessful application.

 We know that there are certain things that are not covered by statutory funding.
 And we know that the current climate means even more ‘every day’ items now need to be funded.
 But we don’t want to read 100 applications asking for the same thing, and we certainly are unable to fund them all.
 Please try to make your projects different and interesting.